DrupalLadder/GitHubForDrupalTeams/project-maintainer/setup.md

 Project Maintainer: Setup
 ==================

-Pushing changes to the rhymes module from _rhymessite into an external rhymes repo really only practical if you're a module maintainer or contributor working on rhymes module.
+Pushing changes to the rhymes module from RhymesSite into an external rhymes repo really only practical if you're a module maintainer or contributor working on rhymes module.
 If you do not have push access to github.com/drupalladder/rhymes.git, we need to do a little setup to simulate the